It was fifth grade. The school bus had just dropped me off, along with all the other kids who lived in the cluster of apartment complexes near mine.

 My husband or I will say: “What’s my number one job?”

 And the kid will answer: “To keep me safe.”
 Unless they’re dead-set on doing that dangerous thing.
 Then they’ll just glare, and we’ll say that part for them.

 But part of keeping my daughters safe is teaching them how to keep themselves safe.
 How to speak up.
-How to demand respect.
+How to honor her boundaries.